JSorngard/const-primes/README.md

 `no_std` compatible when the `serde` feature is disabled.

-This version supports Rust versions 1.81.0 and up, while previous versions support Rust versions 1.67.1 and up.
+This version of the crate supports Rust versions 1.81.0 and up, while versions 0.8.7 and older support Rust versions 1.67.1 and up.

 ## Example: generate primes at compile time and use them for related computations